-- the surface area of the membrane - the larger the surface area, the faster the rate of diffusion.
-This is because more particles can pass through the membrane as there is more area, like in the alveoli in the lungs.
+The surface area of the membrane - the larger the surface area, the faster the rate of diffusion.
+This is because more particles can pass through the membrane as there is more area, as in the alveoli in the lungs.

-In the following activity, you will apply knowledge of factors that affect the process of diffusion.
+In the following activity, you will apply your knowledge of the factors that affect the process of diffusion.